-Failure to respond to a NAECB complaint may have a negative impact on the NAECB rating or membership status of any Breeder, because being responsive to customer complaints is a core element of both NAECB Accreditation Standards and NAECB Reporting Standards.
+Failure to respond to a NAEB complaint may have a negative impact on the NAEB rating or membership status of any Breeder, because being responsive to customer complaints is a core element of both NAEB Accreditation Standards and NAEB Reporting Standards.

 A complaint can be filed by one of the following methods:

 1. Via NAEB website

-2. Or by submitting a written letter of complaint to your NAECB (please include your name, address and phone number, email, the Breeders name, address and phone number, a brief summary of the issue, and your desired resolution.
+2. Or by submitting a written letter of complaint to your NAEB (please include your name, address and phone number, email, the Breeders name, address and phone number, a brief summary of the issue, and your desired resolution.